TwelveIterations/Balm/README.md

 # Balm

 Minecraft Library Mod.
-Abstraction Layer for Multiplatform Mods.
+Abstraction Layer for Multi-Loader Mods.

 Balm is a library mod for mod developers that simplifies the process of creating multi-loader mods by providing common interfaces and events and removing the need for most mod-loader specific code.